Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 Notice how you pass in the `currentPage` variable in state to the dependencies array of the `useEffect` Hook.
 Now, every time `currentPage` changes, this `useEffect` Hook will fire.

-You’re defining an asynchronous function `loadBreeds()` which in turn calls the `fetchBreeds()` function from your API data handler.
+Define an asynchronous function `loadBreeds()` which in turn calls the `fetchBreeds()` function from your API data handler.
 Pass it the current page and an arbitrary page size value of ’15’ — you could make this whatever value you wish and it will increase or decrease the number of breeds returned per page.

 The function follows a pretty simple flow: